< Back

 Holy Family with St Mary Magdalene.
 Wood, 61 x 99.

+Joseph reaches forward to take the hand of the Child, steadying him as he stands on the Virgin' knee.
+Mary Magdalene, gazing devotedly towards the Child, lifts the lid on her jar of ointment.
 Probably early (about 1513-14).
-Very damaged and heavily repainted.
+Originally probably a fine work, but now sadly damaged and heavily repainted.
 Presented by Dr Arthur Waters in 1937.
 There is a copy, attributed to Jacopo Pisbolica, in the Museo Civico at Padua.

 Paris.
 Louvre.